AIMLdr/portkiller/README.md

 ##  Introduction

 `port-killer.sh` is a Bash script designed to simplify the task of freeing up TCP network ports.
-It scans specified ports, identifies any listening processes, displays detailed information about them, and offers an interactive, time-limited prompt to terminate those processes.
+It scans specified ports, identifies any listening processes, displays detailed information about them, and offers an interactive, time-limited prompt to terminate those processes

-Its primary use case is to quickly stop lingering development servers or other applications that might be preventing a new process from binding to a required port.
+Its primary use case is to quickly stop lingering development servers or other applications that might be preventing a new process from binding to a required port

 ---

 ##  Features ✨

-*   **Flexible Port Specification:** Checks default ports (`3000`, `8000`) or accepts any number of ports as command-line arguments.
+*   **Flexible Port Specification:** Checks default ports (`3000`, `8000`) or accepts any number of ports as command-line arguments
-*   **Robust Process Detection:** Utilizes `lsof`, `ss`, or `netstat` (in order of preference) to find listening TCP processes, maximizing compatibility.
+*   **Robust Process Detection:** Utilizes `lsof`, `ss`, or `netstat` (in order of preference) to find listening TCP processes, maximizing compatibility
-*   **Detailed Process Information:** Shows PID, User, Command Name, and Full Arguments (`ps`) for identified processes.
+*   **Detailed Process Information:** Shows PID, User, Command Name, and Full Arguments (`ps`) for identified processes
-*   **Interactive Confirmation:** Prompts the user with a configurable timeout before attempting termination, defaulting to *no* action.
+*   **Interactive Confirmation:** Prompts the user with a configurable timeout before attempting termination, defaulting to *no* action
-*   **Graceful & Forceful Termination:** Attempts `SIGTERM` first, followed by `SIGKILL` if the process doesn't exit promptly.
+*   **Graceful & Forceful Termination:** Attempts `SIGTERM` first, followed by `SIGKILL` if the process doesn't exit promptly
-*   **Input Validation:** Ensures provided port arguments are valid numbers (1-65535).
+*   **Input Validation:** Ensures provided port arguments are valid numbers (1-65535)
-*   **Clear Logging:** Provides step-by-step information about checks, findings, user choices, and termination results.
+*   **Clear Logging:** Provides step-by-step information about checks, findings, user choices, and termination results

 ---